-Below you will find a list of what PayForED determined to be the most significant issues.
+Below you will find a list of what PayForED determined to be the most significant list to review.
 We will continue to update you on breaking news and events.

 Major Impacts on College Funding and Financial Aid for families